Charles R. Saunders Prize

 - Nonfiction, by contrast, is writing about real events and facts.
 In books such as Black and Bluenose (Pottersfield Publishing, 1999) and Sweat and Soul (Lancelot Press, 1990), Saunders wrote about Black Nova Scotian history, boxing, and the historic community of Africville.

-Literary activities during the prize period may include drafting new writing, revising existing writing, contracting and working with an editor, submitting writing for publication, undertaking additional creative mentorships or professional training, and other relevant activities.
+The recipient’s other literary activities during the prize period may include drafting new writing, revising existing writing, contracting and working with an editor, submitting writing for publication, undertaking additional creative mentorships or professional training, and other relevant activities.

-If the recipient of the Charles R. Saunders Prize undertook a MacLeod Mentorship in a previous year, they cannot be awarded a second MacLeod Mentorship.
-In lieu of mentorship, their Saunders Prize will consist of $1,000 cash, a $500-value one-week residency at Jampolis Cottage, and approximately $200 in advisory sessions through the Coffee Chats program.
+If the recipient of the Charles R. Saunders Prize has undertaken a MacLeod Mentorship in a previous year, they cannot be awarded a second MacLeod Mentorship.

 Charles Robert Saunders (1946 – 2020) was a Black author and journalist and the founder of the “sword and soul” literary genre with his Imaro novels.
 During his long career, he wrote novels, non-fiction, screenplays, and radio plays.